 Plasma/serum: lithium heparin (non-gel), plain, or ‘Trace Metal’.
 SST, lithium heparin gel and EDTA tubes are unsuitable.

 Urine*: 24 h urine container.
 Acid-washed container not necessary.

 Plasma/serum: Send by first class post within 48 hours.

 If delivery to Glasgow is outwith 48 hours of sample collection.
 Centrifuge sample and send plasma/serum.

 Please mix 24 hour urine well before taking an aliquot and quote 24 h urine volume on request form.

-Liver biopsy: Samples should be transferred directly to the wall of a Universal container; please do not put onto lint or use preservative.
+Liver: A needle biopsy should be about 1 cm in length and should be transferred directly to the wall of a plain universal container.
+Please do not put onto lint/gauze/tissue/filter paper.
+Please do not use preservative e.g. formalin or saline.
 It should be stored frozen but can be mailed at room temperature.

 Plasma: 250 μL (zinc and selenium can be analysed simultaneously on this volume)

 Liver biopsy: 0.5 mg (results are an approximation if biopsy weight <1 mg)